 The application for the home loan can be made online, as well as offline.
 The nature of documents that need to be submitted, will depend on whether the NRI is a salaried employee or whether s/he is self-employed.
 It will also vary, depending on the NRI’s country of residence.
 Nevertheless, copies of one’s passport and visa, passport-sized photographs and proof of residence in the foreign county, will be required in all cases.

 Depending on whether the NRI is salaried or self-employed, s/he also has to fulfil a minimum period of stay in the country of present residence, to avail of the home loan.
 Banks may also insist on an acceptable co-applicant, or an NRI guarantor.
 The NRI guarantor too, has to submit documents pertaining to identity proof, address proof and income proof.

-Servicing the home loan
+How can NRIs service the home loan

 EMIs on the home loan can be paid through remittances from outside India, through a proper banking channel, or by debiting the NRE, or NRO, or FCNR account.
 In case the property is let-out, the rental yields can be used for servicing the NRI home loan.
 Money transferred to the NRO account from close relatives, can also be used for servicing the home loans.
 In case the property is purchased for self-occupancy, the NRI can avail of a loan against the FCNR or NRE account deposits, of up to Rs 1 crore, for servicing the home loan.